Soli Deo gloria

 Tapper nodded and hurried away.
 Vanellope looked a little confused as she fell back on her seat, "Eggnog?
 I thought we were getting root beer!"

-"But it's the holidays," Felix pointed out.
+"But it's Christmas," Felix pointed out.

 "I—I can call him back if you want me to—"